 5. Don’t Get Hangry

 While you’re stocking up on apps for your phone, stock up on snacks, too.
 It’ll save you from spending a small fortune on over-priced gas station goods and keep you focused on the road.
-We love protein bars, homemade trail mix, and
+We love protein bars, homemade trail mix, dried fruit, boiled eggs and crackers.

 P.S.
 Not drinking enough water can make you feel tired and irritable (not ideal for being stuck in the car for hours).
 So be sure to stock up on H20 as well!